cybertraining-dsc/fa20-523-329/report/report.md

 - [ ] please learn markdown
 - [ ] use proper hyperlinks in refernce section
 - [ ] what is progress?
+- [ ] review who to cite, we do not use apa we use ieee

 Wanru Li, [fa20-523-329](https://github.com/cybertraining-dsc/fa20-523-329/), [Edit](https://github.com/cybertraining-dsc/fa20-523-329/blob/master/report/report.md)